dapr/docs/howto/create-stateful-service/README.md

 ## 1. Setup a state store

 A state store component represents a resource that Dapr uses to communicate with a database.
-For the purpose of this howto, we'll use a Redis state store.
+For the purpose of this how to, we'll use a Redis state store.

 See a list of supported state stores [here](../setup-state-store/supported-state-stores.md)